United Nations Security Council Resolution 338: Failure

-US Secretary of State Henry Kissinger hinted to Israeli Prime Minister Golda Meir that he would not object to an Israeli offensive during the night before the ceasefire came into effect.
+Henry Kissinger, the US Secretary of State, hinted to Golda Meir, the Israeli Prime Minister that he would not object to an Israeli offensive during the night before the ceasefire came into effect.

 The ceasefire was breached soon after the resolution was adopted by the Security Council, with both sides blaming the other.
 Scud missiles were fired at Israeli forces, and Israeli forces continued pushing south.

 Binding or non-binding issue

-The alleged importance of Resolution 338 in the Arab–Israeli conflict supposedly stems from the word "decides" in the third clause, which is held to make Resolution 242 binding.
+The alleged importance of Resolution 338 in the Arab–Israeli conflict stems from the word "decides" in the third clause, which is held to make Resolution 242 binding.
 However, the decision in the third clause does not relate to Resolution 242, but rather to the need to begin negotiations on a just and durable peace in the Middle East that led to the Geneva Conference of 1973, which Syria did not attend.

 The argument continues; Article 25 of the United Nations Charter says that UN members "agree to accept and carry out the decisions of the Security Council".
 It is generally accepted that Security Council resolutions adopted according to Chapter VII of the UN Charter in the exercise of its primary responsibility for the maintenance of international peace in accordance with the UN Charter are binding upon the member states.

 Scholars applying this doctrine on the resolution assert that the use of the word "decide" makes it a "decision" of the council, thus invoking the binding nature of article 25.
 The legal force added to Resolution 242 by this resolution is the reason for the otherwise puzzling fact that SC 242 and the otherwise seemingly superfluous and superannuated Resolution 338 are always referred to together in legal documents relating to the conflict.

 The more obvious need for the use of Resolution 338 is that it requires all parties to cease fire and states when that should occur, without which Resolution 242 can't be accomplished.

 Some scholars have advanced the position that the resolution was passed as a non-binding Chapter VI recommendation.
 Other commentators assert that it probably was passed as a binding Chapter VII resolution.
 The resolution contains reference to neither Chapter VI nor Chapter VII.